BillXu0424/LeetCode/README.md

 You want to change `s` to `t`.
 Changing the `i`th character of `s` to `i`th character of `t` costs `|s[i] - t[i]|` (i.e., the absolute difference between the ASCII values of the characters).

-Return the maximum length of a substring of `s` that can be changed to be the same as the corresponding substring of `t` with a cost less than or equal to `maxCost`.
+Return the maximum length of a substring of `s` athat can be changed to be the same as the corresponding substring of `t` with a cost less than or equal to `maxCost`.
 If there is no substring from `s` that can be changed to its corresponding substring from `t`, return `0`.

 **Example 1:**